Willy Adames Player Props: Brewers vs. Red Sox

 Willy Adames At The Plate

+- Among the qualified hitters in baseball, his batting average ranks 58th, his on-base percentage ranks 42nd, and he is 50th in the league in slugging.

+- In 66.7% of his 21 games this season, Adames has picked up at least one hit.
+He's also had six multi-hit games.

-- Looking at the 20 games he has played this season, he's went deep in four of them (20.0%), and in 4.5% of his trips to the dish.
+- In 19.0% of his games this season, he has hit a long ball, and 4.3% of his trips to the dish.

-- Adames has driven in a run in seven games this season (35.0%), including three games with more than one RBI (15.0%).
-He has also driven in three or more of his team's runs in two contests.
+- In seven games this season (33.3%), Adames has picked up an RBI, and in three of those games (14.3%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.